-Merger of Enterprise GP Holdings L.P. with a Subsidiary of Enterprise
+Merger of Enterprise GP Holdings L.P. with a Subsidiary of Enterprise Parent

-On November 22, 2010, we completed the merger of Holdings, the holder of 100% of the membership interests in our prior general partner, with and into a wholly owned subsidiary of us (the "Holdings Merger").

-At the effective time of the Holdings Merger, EPE Holdings, LLC, the former general partner of Holdings ("Holdings GP"), succeeded as our general partner, and each unit representing limited partner interests in Holdings issued and outstanding was cancelled and converted into the right to receive Enterprise common units based on an exchange rate of 1.50 Enterprise common units per Holdings unit.
-We issued an aggregate of 208,813,477 common units as consideration in the Holdings Merger and, immediately after the merger, cancelled 21,563,177 of our common units previously owned by Holdings.
+On November 22, 2010, Enterprise Parent completed the merger of Holdings, the holder of 100% of the membership interests in Enterprise Parent's prior general partner, with and into a wholly owned subsidiary of ours (the "Holdings Merger").
+At the effective time of the Holdings Merger, EPE Holdings, LLC, the former general partner of Holdings ("Holdings GP"), succeeded as the general partner of Enterprise Parent, and each unit representing limited partner interests in Holdings issued and outstanding was cancelled and converted into the right to receive Enterprise Parent common units based on an exchange rate of 1.50 Enterprise Parent common units per Holdings unit.
+Enterprise Parent issued an aggregate of 208,813,454 common units (net of 23 fractional common units cashed out) as consideration in the Holdings Merger and, immediately after the merger, cancelled 21,563,177 Enterprise Parent common units previously owned by Holdings.

-In connection with the Holdings Merger, our partnership agreement was amended and restated to effect the cancellation of our general partner's 2% economic general partner interest in us and the incentive distribution rights held by Holdings' general partner.
-Holdings GP succeeded as our non-economic general partner and was subsequently renamed Enterprise Products Holdings LLC ("Enterprise GP").
+In connection with the Holdings Merger, Enterprise Parent's partnership agreement was amended and restated to effect the cancellation of its general partner's 2% economic general partner interest in Enterprise Parent and the incentive distribution rights held by Holdings' general partner.
+Holdings GP succeeded as the non-economic general partner of Enterprise Parent and was subsequently renamed Enterprise Products Holdings LLC ("Enterprise GP").

-In connection with the Holdings Merger, DFI Delaware Holdings L.P. ("DFIDH"), an affiliate of Enterprise Products Company ("EPCO"), agreed to designate and waive its rights to quarterly distributions of "available cash" with respect to a specified number of Enterprise common units over a five-year period: 30,610,000 common units during 2011; 26,130,000 common units during 2012; 23,700,000 common units during 2013; 22,560,000 common units during 2014; and 17,690,000 common units during 2015.
+In connection with the Holdings Merger, an affiliate of Enterprise Products Company ("EPCO") agreed to designate and waive its rights to quarterly distributions of "available cash" with respect to a specified number of Enterprise Parent common units over a five-year period: 30,610,000 common units during 2011; 26,130,000 common units during 2012; 23,700,000 common units during 2013; 22,560,000 common units during 2014; and 17,690,000 common units during 2015.